quilime/projection-mapping-workshop/README.md

   Then, follow along with the [Mapamok Tutorial](https://github.com/YCAMInterlab/ProCamToolkit/wiki/mapamok-(English).

+  The code of Mapamok has been ported to Touch Designer in [CamSchnappr](https://www.derivative.ca/Forum/viewtopic.php?f=22&t=4225)

 #### Exercise

-Model 3D wirefrem, and align it to a physical shape via projection.
+Model 3D wireframe, and align it to a physical shape via projection.
 Choose a simple elements such as a corner, or a window, or a doorway.
 Deconstruct your shape down to its component parts and try to use modeling primitives in a modular way.

 ====